Esri/esri-leaflet-doc/src/pages/tutorials/introduction-to-layer-types.md

 The benefit of a Tiled Map Layer is that it can respond more quickly than a Dynamic Map Layer as an image has already been rendered and is available on the server.
 Tile Map Layers are typically used for basemaps.

 The downside of a Tiled Map Layer is that it can take up a lot of space on your server as each tile has to be pre-rendered.
-Your tiles also only represent the state of your data when the tile was created, they don't automatically update to refect changes to your data.
+Your tiles also only represent the state of your data when the tile was created, they don't automatically update to reflect changes to your data.

 ### How to consume Tiled Map Layers from ArcGIS Server
 Tiled Map Layers can be created in Esri-Leaflet from a `MapServer` service published by ArcGIS Server that contains a `Single Fused Map Cache`, you would create the cache when you publish a layer in ArcGIS Server.